ccb-hms/edw_acs/README.md

     ```

     This also appears to work correctly with the Azure SQL Edge container by substituting `mcr.microsoft.com/azure-sql-edge:latest` for the image name.

+    With the -d option, Docker can run your container in detached mode.
+This means that even if you close the terminal, the process will continue in the background.
+To fully stop a container, you must do so manually through Docker Desktop or the terminal via `Docker kill -container name-`.
+    The -e option sets environment variables inside the container that are used to configure SQL Server.
+    The -p option is used to expose the ports that are used for the image instance.
     The -v option will bind mount two directories in the container:

     `/HostData` and `/var/opt/mssql`.